Learn about the risks associated with manufacturing alcohol-based hand sanitisers and what you must do to keep your workers safe and healthy.

 This includes ensuring that hazardous chemicals are packed into containers that do not usually contain food or beverages and cannot be mistakenly identified as containing food or beverages.

-For more information about SDS's and GHS classification see the Preparation of Safety Data Sheets Code of Practice (PDF, 1.76 MB) and general advice about the Globally Harmonised System.
+For more information about SDS's and GHS classification see the Preparation of safety data sheets for hazardous chemicals code of practice 2021 (PDF, 1.05 MB) and general advice about the Globally Harmonised System.

 GHS classification and SDS production are the first and most important steps for ethanol and alcohol-based hand sanitiser manufacturers.
 For manufacturers without in-house expertise, there are consultants who can provide this.
 To view a list of Industry Consultants for SDSs and Storage and Handling Systems visit worksafe.qld.gov.au.